 Instructions

-- If using cocoa sticks or balls, grate about 1 ounce or ¼ cup of cocoa
+- If using cocoa sticks or balls, grate about 1 ounce or 1/4 cup of cocoa and set aside.

-- Reduce the heat to medium, then continue to simmer for 5 minutes, then add the cocoa powder and mix well until it dissolves into the spiced milk
+- Reduce the heat to medium, then continue to simmer for 5 minutes, before adding the grated cocoa / cocoa powder.
+Mix well until the grated cocoa dissolves into the spiced milk.

 Such a warming delightful drink!!
 I’d never seen bay leaves in a drink before or heard of cocoa tea and it did not disappoint.
 I’ve been making this for two winters now, exactly as the recipe says and it ends up perfect every time.